YJPL/film-storyboards/_posts/2020-11-27-all-templates-access-membership.md

 To get an overview of the existing filmmaking templates, check [https://storyboards.gumroad.com](https://storyboards.gumroad.com).

-The free templates are also part of this membership, for convenience, at no additional cost.
+The free templates are also part of this membership, for convenience, at no additional cost (you can pick the Free templates membership tier alone or get both).

 <p class="tc f5 black-30 measure-wide lh-copy avenir">
 (Click on the picture for for more info.)